5nax/5naxTKN/README.md

 ## Description

 5naxTKN is an ERC-20 token developed using Hardhat, Solidity, and deployed on the Sepolia Testnet.
 This project utilizes technologies like Node.js and npm, and it's developed within the Visual Studio Code environment.
-It represents a blockchain-based token with [specific functionality or purpose of the token].
+It represents a blockchain-based token with Miniting and Burning functionality.

 ## Usage